mauriciotorrez/DeveloperInterview_Mauricio/README.md

   * Images are sourced from a GET request to the api endpoint api/cats,
   * Use `fetch` to obtain the random cat image URL as well as the tags from the api.
   * Display images with the `src` property obtained from the  `url` field of the api response.
-  * Beneath the image, display a string list of tags from the `tags` array property of the api response.
+  * Beneath each image of a cat, display a string list of corresponding tags from the `tags` array property of the api response.
   * Each image should be unique,
   * The images are displayed in a responsive grid:
     * desktop ( `w > 1000`) should display a `5 x 2` grid,